Employer-employee insurance is like a full suite of protection plans that assist your workforce in medical distress.

 How is employer-employee insurance 📝 different from Keyman insurance?

-To start with, an E-E scheme is an umbrella term that consists of many insurance plans, such as the ones mentioned in table 1.0 on top.
-All benefits are paid to the employee or their family members under any E-E schemes.
-Strictly speaking, keyman is a special kind of a term life insurance policy where the death benefit is paid to the company and not to the employees’ beneficiaries.
+An E-E scheme is an umbrella term that consists of many insurance plans, such as the ones mentioned in table 1.0 on top.
+All benefits are paid to employees or their family members under E-E schemes.
+Strictly speaking, keyman is a special kind of term life insurance policy where the death benefit is paid to the company and not to the employee’s beneficiaries.
 Plus, keyman plans attract tax for the employer.

-We all know that good health and wealth can have a tremendous impact on the psychologically proven well-being of your modern workforce.
+We all know that good health and wealth can tremendously impact the psychologically proven well-being of your modern workforce.
 So why don’t you let us help build the best combination of the two for your employees?

-Go beyond insurance, check out our blog on Top 8 Fun Friday Games.
+Go beyond insurance; check out our Top 8 Fun Friday Games blog.

 Check-out customised employee insurance plans here.